Full to partial sun, soil adaptable, tolerates clay. Blooms in mid to late summer. Z4.

 Flowering Onions

 The large Allium genus is characterized by small six-petaled florets held in umbels—large or small, loose or tight.
 Sweet-smelling blooms make great fresh cutflowers or dried winter arrangements; only if crushed will they smell like onion.
 Alliums are deer resistant and prefer full sun and well-drained soil, but can tolerate some shade.
 Fertilize in early spring to promote leaf and bulb growth.
 Leaves may die back before or during blooming.
-All types bloom in late spring to early summer, except where noted.
+Most types bloom in late spring to early summer, except where noted.

 Herbaceous Perennial Plants